jimmoffitt/developer_advocate.blog/Entities_JSON_Native.md

 ## Extended Entities Data Dictionary <a id="extended-entities-data-dictionary" class="tall">&nbsp;</a>

 All Tweets with attached photos, videos and animated GIFs will include an ```extended_entities``` JSON object.
 Note that a Tweet can only include one type of media.
-For photos, up to four photos can be attached,

-and for videos and GIFs, only one can be attached.
+For photos, up to four photos can be attached.
+For videos and GIFs, one can be attached.

 ```json
 {